Transgredi/datacleaningproject/README.md

 The script executes properly only if the `UCI HAR Dataset` directory and R script are stored in the same main directory.

 ### Files
-Following files are required to execute the whole `run_analysis.R` script properly
+Following files in the indicated locations are required to execute the whole `run_analysis.R` script properly:
 * UCI HAR Dataset/test/subject_test.txt
 * UCI HAR Dataset/test/X_test.txt
 * UCI HAR Dataset/test/y_test.txt